home-assistant/developers.home-assistant/docs/entity_cover.md

 sidebar_label: Cover
 ---

 A cover entity controls an opening or cover, such as a garage door or a window shade.
-Derive entity platforms from [`homeassistant.components.cover.CoverEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/cover/__init__.py).
+Derive a platform entity from [`homeassistant.components.cover.CoverEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/cover/__init__.py).

 ## Properties